 Judging by how civil the proceedings were it would be difficult to argue with that thinking.
 No shoutfest.
 No ugly personal exchanges.
 Just straight up answers given to questions that weren’t asked.

 To be fair, the candidates may have been thrown off their game a bit as the tone of the debate was a more positive one than I’d been told to expect.
-The moderator and questioners weren’t operating from the premise of everything in the city having gone to shit and what were the candidates going to do about it.
-It was more to do with building upon or developing existing aspects that could be doing better in order to encourage prosperity equality and promote economic growth.
-More or less.

 Because let’s face it.
 The whole developed world has just endured a shit storm of an economic downturn and the recovery is still very tenuous.
 So yeah, things aren’t great but they could’ve been a whole lot worse.